+Remove the seat to allow access to the factory ECU igniter.
 Disconnect the negative battery cable.
 Locate the stock ECU (located under the seat).
-Disconnect the connector from the ECU, and remove the ECU.
+Disconnect the connectors from the ECU, and remove the ECU.
+See Figure 1a.

 NOTE: If your machine has had a timing offset key installed (aftermarket equipment), then the timing maps need to be adjusted using the optional USB Memory Interface.
 Increasing the timing with an offset key without compensating the maps may lead to engine damage.